Recep Tayyip Erdoğan: European Union

 When Erdoğan came to power, he continued Turkey's long ambition of joining the European Union.
 Turkey, under Erdoğan, made many strides in its laws that would qualify for EU membership.
 On 3 October 2005 negotiations began for Turkey's accession to the European Union.
 Erdoğan was named "The European of the Year 2004" by the newspaper European Voice for the reforms in his country in order to accomplish the accession of Turkey to the European Union.
 He said in a comment that "Turkey's accession shows that Europe is a continent where civilisations reconcile and not clash."
 On 3 October 2005, the negotiations for Turkey's accession to the EU formally started during Erdoğan's tenure as Prime Minister.

-The European Commission generally supports Erdoğan's reforms, but remains critical of his policies.
+The European Commission generally supports Erdoğan's reforms, but it remains critical of his policies.
 Negotiations about a possible EU membership came to a standstill in 2009 and 2010, when Turkish ports were closed to Cypriot ships.
 The Turkish government continues its refusal to recognize EU member state Cyprus.